Titanic poster

 Structural Analysis

 The Status Quo at 1 minutes (1% through the runtime) establishes Julia Sturges boards Titanic with her children, fleeing her estranged husband Richard.
 The family appears intact but tensions simmer beneath the surface of upper-class propriety..
-Significantly, this early placement immediately immerses viewers in the story world.
+Notably, this early placement immediately immerses viewers in the story world.

 The inciting incident occurs at 12 minutes when Richard Sturges appears on board, having secretly booked passage to prevent Julia from taking his children to America.
 The fragile status quo shatters as the marital conflict becomes unavoidable..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 25 minutes marks the transition into Act II, occurring at 26% of the runtime.
-This indicates the protagonist's commitment to Richard reveals devastating information about their son's true parentage, weaponizing family secrets.
+This shows the protagonist's commitment to Richard reveals devastating information about their son's true parentage, weaponizing family secrets.
 Both parents cross into a new world where pretense is stripped away and painful truths must be confronted., moving from reaction to action.

 The Collapse moment at 74 minutes (76% through) represents the emotional nadir.
 Here, Richard gives up his seat in a lifeboat, ensuring his children's survival while accepting his own death.
-The ultimate sacrifice strips away all pride and pretense—a literal 'whiff of death' as he chooses to go down with the ship., shows the protagonist at their lowest point.
+The ultimate sacrifice strips away all pride and pretense—a literal 'whiff of death' as he chooses to go down with the ship., reveals the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 79 minutes initiates the final act resolution at 81% of the runtime.
 Julia realizes Richard's sacrifice was an act of love, not defeat.
 She understands the children witnessed their father's true character in his final moments.
 The synthesis: love transcends pride and possession., demonstrating the transformation achieved throughout the journey.